 A great benefit of being a small school is that each pupil is known and valued within a caring, stimulating and disciplined environment.

-The School considers the welfare and safety of its students to be of primary importance - at all times and in all areas of school life.
+The School considers the welfare and safety of its students to be of primary importance, at all times and in all areas of school life.
 For this reason, all teaching staff are directly involved in the pastoral care programme.
-Furthermore, most full-time members of staff, and many part-time members of staff, are directly involved as tutors.
-The Heads of Year team co-ordinates pastoral care and regular meetings are held of this and other groups to monitor and develop good practice.
-Parent Seminars or Information Evenings are held occasionally.
+Furthermore, most full-time members of staff, and many part-time members of staff are form tutors.
+The staff team co-ordinates pastoral care and regular meetings are held to monitor and develop good practice.
+Parent Seminars or Information Evenings are held annually.

 The Tutor System